 Be sure that each node has at least 1 NVIDIA GPU.
-Also note that each GPU can be running multiple MPI processes, the performance will typically increase with mulitple MPI processes per GPU.
+Also note that each GPU can be running multiple MPI processes, the performance will typically increase with multiple MPI processes per GPU.
 So it's recommended to set the number of MPI processes per node to be the number of CPU cores to fully use both the CPU and GPU resources.
-Furthermore, on Kepler K20 GPU, it's recommended to turn on CUDA MPS (Multi-Process Service), which enables concurrent running of multiple MPI processes on the GPU.
+Furthermore, it's recommended to turn on CUDA MPS (Multi-Process Service), which enables concurrent running of multiple MPI processes on the GPU.